-The vision of the ADIC is to foster a shared culture at AOSC that promotes respecting and valuing the diversity of identities among its members and educating members to do the same.
+The vision of the DEI committee is to foster a shared culture at AOSC that promotes respecting and valuing the diversity of identities among its members and educating members to do the same.
 We believe that a diverse and inclusive educational and work environment provides an atmosphere that allows all individuals to attain their greatest potential which in turn allows the greatest benefits for AOSC.

 It’s important to back up vision with relevant actions.
 The following is a list of actions the committee has currently identified as short and long term goals to keep moving the culture of AOSC forward towards increased diversity and inclusion.